-The Student Achievement standards require evidence of valid and reliable evaluation of student achievement at all stages of a student's program of study, including at placement, during progress within the curriculum of the program or institution, at the completion of the course levels taken, and/or at the completion of the full program of study if the student seeks to complete the full program.
-The program or institution must inform students of the assessment procedures used to determine their progress in achieving the stated goals of the program.
-Equally important, each student must be regularly informed of his/her individual progress as revealed by the assessments.
+Students should be informed of their achievement at all stages of their program of study, including at initial placement, during their course of study, at the completion of the courses or levels taken, and at the completion of the full program of study if the student seeks to complete the full program.
+Equally important, students are regularly informed of his/her individual progress as revealed by the assessments.